 For beginners though, the difficult task is working out what companies to buy shares in given we do not have the benefit of seeing into a crystal ball and identifying the next Nikes and Facebooks.
 There are other options that will allow you to still have some exposure to the stock market.
 You can buy shares in funds that track what’s referred to as a share market index, which is the average of all the stock prices traded on a particular stock exchange.
 An index fund buys shares in all of the companies listed on a stock exchange so in essence it tracks the market index as it peaks and falls over time and aims to replicate the performance of the index.
 One example of these funds is Vanguard Investments.

 Another option to consider is investing with a fund manager – you give a fixed sum of cash to these managers and they will invest your money on your behalf for a fee.
 There are many types of fund managers so you will need to do your research and perhaps obtain further financial advice.
-One example of a fund manager that invests in shares (this is a shameless plug for my husband’s fund) is Truslam Investment Management, which invests client funds in international and Australian shares.
+One example of a fund manager that invests in shares (this is a shameless plug for my husband’s fund) is Lumenary Investment Management, which invests client funds in global companies.